Jemma Donovan: Career

-In October 2022, Donovan joined the main cast of British soap opera Hollyoaks as Rayne.
-Donovan's character is part of a new group of 20-somethings living in a share house, which harks back to the serial's student-focused earlier years.
+In October 2022, Donovan joined the main cast of British soap opera Hollyoaks as Rayne Royce.
+Donovan's character was part of a new group of 20-somethings living in a share house, which harks back to the serial's student-focused earlier years.
 Rayne was billed as a "party girl" and "a social media sensation."
 Of her casting, Donovan stated "I am thrilled to be joining the cast of Hollyoaks!
 I'm so grateful for this opportunity to be able to bring something unique and fun to a new role and I can't wait to be a part of the Hollyoaks family."
 Donovan made her first appearance on 17 January 2023.
+On 13 September 2023, it was announced that the character would be murdered as part of a whodunit storyline with her final scenes airing on 26 September 2023.

+In 2025, Donovan has been singing backing vocals for Take That's Gary Barlow's The Songbook Tour across the UK & Ireland.